mendozg/bitraam/SECURITY.md

 You can import a key by running the following command with that individual’s fingerprint: `gpg --recv-keys "<fingerprint>"`

-These public keys can also be found in the Electrum git repository, in the top-level `pubkeys` folder.
+These public keys can also be found in the Bitraam git repository, in the top-level `pubkeys` folder.